SafetyWing Travel Insurance Review: Tested After 4 Years

 SafetyWing is a travel medical insurance company created by digital nomads, for digital nomads, aiming to make travel insurance less painful (and way more affordable) for people who work remotely while traveling.

-Their most popular product among nomads and travelers is the Nomad Insurance Essential which focuses on trip protection and emergency situations, like canceled flights, lost luggage, stolen passports, and urgent medical care, across 180+ countries.
-And because it focuses on important stuff covered without paying for extras they’ll never use and skips full medical coverage, it’s cheaper than most other plans out there.
+Their most popular product among nomads and travelers is the Nomad Insurance Essential, which focuses on trip protection and emergency situations, like canceled flights, lost luggage, stolen passports, and urgent medical care, across 180+ countries.
+Because it focuses on the important stuff and skips full medical coverage, it's cheaper than most other plans out there.

-It’s also incredibly flexible.
-You can start your plan even if you’re already abroad, and coverage can be as short as 5 days or as long as 364 days.
-Plus, it runs on a renewable subscription model, you can cancel anytime.
+It's also incredibly flexible.
+You can start your plan even if you're already abroad, and coverage can be as short as 5 days or as long as 364 days.
+Plus, it runs on a renewable subscription model that you can cancel anytime.

 I've used it for everything from delayed flights to a motorbike accident in Turkey, which saved me over $1,500 in hospital bills.